383 92 63 96

 Times 10 Publications produces the Hack Learning Series, the unSeries, and other books, featuring some of the world’s top education writers, content curators, designers and speakers.

 Mark Barnes is a longtime educator, bestselling author, Founder of Times 10 Publications and the creator of the Hack Learning Series.
 Mark is the author of six education books, including Assessment 3.0, Role Reversal (a 2013 Best Professional Book), and two books in Corwin’s Connected Educators Series.
-Mark co-authored Hack Learning’s Flagship Book: Hacking Education: 10 Quick Fixes for Every School.
-Reaching nearly 5 million people every month on Twitter, @markbarnes19 is one of education’s most recognizable engagers.
+Mark co-authored Hack Learning’s Flagship Book: Hacking Education: 10 Quick Fixes for Every School,a Benjamin Franklin award winner.
+Reaching millions of people every month on Twitter, @markbarnes19 is one of education’s most recognizable engagers.

 Jennifer Gonzalez: A former middle-school language arts teacher and college-level teacher of teachers, Jennifer is the co-author of the bestselling first book in the Hack Learning Series: Hacking Education: 10 Quick Fixes for Every School (Times 10 Publications, 2015) and author of The Teacher’s Guide to Tech.
 Jennifer is the publisher of the popular education site Cult of Pedagogy, and her Cult of Pedagogy podcast is often ranked in the Top 10 on iTunes.
 She is also a mother of 3.
 All of these experiences make her what she is now: Devoted full-time to helping teachers do their work better.
 Follow @cultofpedagogy.